duckinator/whaledo-containers/os-development-syslinux-x86/README.md

 # whaledo/os-development

-A Docker image for [whaledo](https://github.com/duckinator/whaledo) which builds on whaledo/c-development, and adds the following packages:
+A Docker image for [whaledo](https://github.com/duckinator/whaledo) which builds on whaledo/os-development-x86 and adds a binary release of syslinux in /tmp/syslinux.

-* xorriso
-* qemu
-* qemu-system-i386
-* qemu-system-x86_64

 Part of [whaledo-images](https://github.com/duckinator/whaledo-images).